dilgc/DVim/README.md

 Consequentially, it is only made to be seen and understood by me

--- Main locations for init.lua --
-Windows - C:\Users\USERNAME\AppData\Local\nvim
-Linux - /home/USERNAME/.config/nvim
+Main location for .ideavimrc is just the home